 Arising Out of and In the Course of Employment - Examples

 The following scenarios are examples.
-Operations staff will review claims on a case by case basis using the policy and procedure guidelines when considering if an injury or disease arose out of and in the course of employment.
+Operations staff will review claims on a case by case basis using the above guidelines when considering if an injury or disease arose out of and in the course of employment.

 General